e-Invoicing

 The Taiwanese government uses these invoices to boost revenue and minimize tax avoidance.

 Companies apply to the government for a series of 8-digit GUI numbers.
 Every two months, those companies inform the government how many GUI numbers they issued to customers (along with corresponding sales revenue) and how many remain unused.
-This allows the authorities to get a more accurate picture of whether individual companies engage in tax avoidance.
+It allows the authorities to get a more accurate picture of whether individual companies engage in tax avoidance.

 In B2C transactions, customers must designate a media, called a carrier, to associate the GUI number with their identity.
 Alternatively, they can donate their number to a charity on a pre-approved list.